learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 ## Key Vocab

-- **Interpreter**: a program that executes other programs.
-Python programs require the Python interpreter to be installed on your computer so that they can be run.
-- **Python Shell**: an interactive interpreter that can be accessed from the command line.
+- **Code Block**: a collection of code that is interpreted together.
+Python groups code blocks by indentation level.
 - **Data Type**: a specific kind of data.
 The Python interpreter uses these types to determine which actions can be performed on different data items.
 - **Exception**: a type of error that can be predicted and handled without causing a program to crash.
-- **Code Block**: a collection of code that is interpreted together.
-Python groups code blocks by indentation level.
 - **Function**: a named code block that performs a sequence of actions when it is called.
+- **Interpreter**: a program that executes other programs.
+Python programs require the Python interpreter to be installed on your computer so that they can be run.
+- **Python Shell**: an interactive interpreter that can be accessed from the command line.
+- **REPL (Read-Eval-Print Loop)**: A REPL (Read-Eval-Print Loop) is a special tool for programming where you can type in code and see what happens right away.
+It's like having a conversation with the computer.
+You say something (type in code), the computer understands it and does what you asked, and then it shows you the result.
 - **Scope**: the area in your program where a specific variable can be called.

 ---